 About

 I like the challenge of figuring out how things work, and then making them myself, or tinkering with the machines that make them.
-My three most common hobby activities these days are sewing, machine knitting, and baking, though I’m often to be found hand knitting as well.
+My three most common hobby activities these days are sewing, machine knitting, and machine embroidery, though I’m often to be found hand knitting as well.
 I can also crochet, but I don’t do it much these days, except for the occasional amigurumi project.
 I pretend to like gardening, but I think I really only like getting vegetables for free.

 I’ve recently done a little sculpting with polymer clay, which I really enjoy as it’s building on my almost-long-forgotten cake decorating and fondant sculpting skills, and a couple of years ago I picked up some pencils and sketched something worth looking at for the first time in over a decade.
 I’ve been in a bit of a slump making-wise lately.
 Having kids in sports really limits my free time, and I REALLY need to clear out some space in my crafting area.